Reasons for Green Bay Packers Success

 Recent Green Bay Packers Success

 From January of 2011 until January of 2012, the Packers were the best team in the NFL.
 As we all know, the Packers won the final two games of the regular 2010 season, and then won all of their playoff games becoming Super Bowl XLV champs.
 During the 2012-2015 regular seasons, the Packers made the playoffs every year.
 Why have the Packers been so successful lately?
-This hub will suggest five key reasons.
+This article will suggest five key reasons.

 Throughout their long history the Packers have been one of the most successful NFL teams.
 In my lifetime I have lived through three eras of Green Bay supremacy.
 The first era is chronicled in the Vince Lombardi/Bart Starr "glory years" of 1959-1967.
 During this period the Packers were league champs 1961-1962, 1965-1967, and they won the first two Super Bowls in 1967 and 1968.
 The second era of excellence didn't come until about 25 years later during the Mike Holmgren/Brett Favre years of 1992-1998 when Green Bay regularly made the playoffs and went to two Super Bowl games, winning the Super Bowl in 1997.
 I am fortunate to be experiencing the present third era which began in 2006 and is being led by Mike McCarthy, Ted Thompson, and Aaron Rodgers.
 All three of these eras demonstrated and are presently displaying the same characteristics for success.
 I call them the five key reasons for most recent Greek Bay Packers success.
 They are as follow: